 - No. of pages:

 - Academic Press

 Dr. Jun Ren is a Professor and Associate Director in University of Wyoming Biomedical PhD Graduate Program.
 He is a member of American Heart Association and Diabetes Association National Center Study Sections.
 Dr. Ren specializes in the molecular cardiology with the goal that is to develop a strategy to prevent cardiovascular and a better regimen of treating these disorders.
 With the PL on several federal or national grants, he has completed enormous researches arming him with experience in cardiac function and structure assessment.
 In addition, he successfully administered the projects (e.g. staffing, research protections, budget), supervised students, and collaborated with other researchers.
 His main research interests include Cardiovascular and neurodegenerative diseases.

-Associate Dean for Research, Professor, College of Health Sciences Wyoming INBRE Program Director, University of Wyoming, Wyoming, USA
+Associate Dean of Research, Professor, College of Health Sciences Wyoming INBRE Program Director, University of Wyoming, Wyoming, USA

 James R. Sowers, MD, is Professor of Medicine, Physiology/Pharmacology and Director of the Endocrinology, Diabetes & Metabolism Division at the University Of Missouri, School Of Medicine.
 In addition, he is the Director of the Thomas and Joan Burns Cardiovascular and Diabetes Research Center and holds the Thomas W. and Joan F. Burns Missouri Chair in Diabetology.
 Dr. Sowers serves as a reviewer on several study sections for the National Institutes of Health and for the Department of Veterans Affairs.
 He is the editor of Cardiorenal Medicine, Associate Editor of Diabetes and on editorial boards of Hypertension, Endocrinology, and Metabolism.
 In the last year Dr. Sowers has published more than 25 peer-reviewed papers.